WMSV: WMSV - Radio With a Vision

 On March 21, 1994, the campus radio station went back on the air after an eight-year absence, and on a new license.
 The station's new call letters were WMSV.
 The 14,000-watt station broadcast across a 50-60 mile radius around the campus and used the slogan "Radio With a Vision" (playing off the V in the station call letters, but also alluding to its format).
 When it began operations, the station played a blend of alternative rock and album oriented rock (AOR).
 The station also broadcast many specialty shows such as blues, jazz, new age, urban and a number of public affairs programs.

 In the beginning, the station was run by more than 75 student volunteers with a paid general manager, Steve Ellis, on staff with the university.

 WMSV quickly garnered two first place awards from the National Association of College Broadcasters in its first year of operations and numerous Gold Awards from the Mississippi Association of College Broadcasters.
 It was recognized as one of the College Music Journal's most influential college stations in the country.

 By 1996, an assistant station manager, Scott Wilson, had been hired, but volunteers still worked in the capacity of DJs, music staffers, news reporters, anchors, specialty program hosts, public affairs program hosts and office staff.

 WMSV - World Class Radio

 In January 1999, WMSV changed its slogan to "World Class Radio".
 The decision to change the identifying logo/slogan of the station was due to the change in the music format to more of an Adult album alternative blend.

+WMSV - 91.1 The Junction

+On August 15, 2024, WMSV rebranded as "91.1 The Junction".